Simplify Your GST Compliance with Expert Guidance!

 Any amount paid by the recipient in relation to supply which is liable to be paid by the supplier then such amount will become part of the taxable value.
 A supplier may need to incur some expenses in relation to supply however if these expenses are directly paid by the recipient then such expenses also needs to be included in the value of taxable supply.

-Incidental expenses and amount charged for activities done before delivery
+Incidental expenses and amount charged for pre-delivery activities

-Commission:- Any commission paid to an agent by the supplier and recovered from the recipient for supply of goods or services or both will be the part of the value of taxable supply
+• Commission: Any commission reimbursed to an agent by the supplier and charged to the recipient for providing goods or services contributes to the taxable supply's value.

 Delayed payment charges